 My first thought as I walked into the venue was, “Who let the gates of heaven open?”.
 There were humans at every corner.
 It appeared as though they called all the job applicants in the country.
 Quite disappointedly, if I may add, as much as I detested having to attend the interview, that the job position wasn’t crazy about letting me have it was even more disheartening.

-Even though everything in me told me to skidaddle out of the premises and not embarrass myself by contending with these other lot (I can be kind of proud at certain times).
-Honestly that wasn’t even an option because I had to leave my house super early to make the journey to the premises.
+Even though everything in me told me to skedaddle out of the premises and not embarrass myself by contending with these other lots (I can be kind of proud at certain times).
+Honestly, that wasn’t even an option because I had to leave my house super early to make the journey to the premises.
 That had to be validated also.

-So I snuck my way through the crowd, politely sat at some space and fumbled with my phone.
-All around was GMAT and Aptitude Tests booklets some active candidates were skimming through and I felt disgust.
-I wasn’t the type to appear at an examination hall doing a last minute revision.
-Let alone an interview venue for heavens sake.
+So I snuck my way through the crowd, politely sat at some space, and fumbled with my phone.
+All around was GMAT and Aptitude Tests booklets some active candidates were skimming through and I felt disgusted.
+I wasn’t the type to appear at an examination hall doing a last-minute revision.
+Let alone an interview venue for heaven’s sake.
 Why were these people this way?

-I’ll describe the entire process in a next post!
+I’ll describe the entire process in another post!